1. What is AlephBFT?

 1.2 High level idea of AlephBFT requirements.

-3. Each node i holds a data source object (to be explained in detail in the DataIO subsection of AlephBFT API section -- see DataIO) that allows it 1) to receive fresh pieces of data (we refer to it as the input stream in_i), and 2) to check that a piece of data received from another node is "available".
+), and 2) to check that a piece of data received from another node is "available".
 The availability is best understood when thinking about the blockchain example and data being block hashes.
-Then the availability question for a blockhash is essentially whether we locally hold a block with such a hash.
+Then the availability question for a blockhash is essentially whether we locally hold a block with such a hash. - At most

 1.3 High level idea of AlephBFT guarantees.